 I purchased new corn-filled bags (affiliate link) and voila, we had a brand new game!

-Here’s to a warm-up so we can enjoy our deck before we all start complaining about how hot and humid it’s gotten!
+Here’s to a warmer weather so we can enjoy our deck before we all start complaining about how hot and humid it’s gotten!
 Cheers!

 - How are you at DIY projects?